Panchiko: 1997–2001: Formation, D>E>A>T>H>M>E>T>A>L, and disbanding

-In between the time of D>E>A>T>H>M>E>T>A>L and the band's resurgence, Wright was the only original member to remain involved in music.
-After college, he performed with the Nottingham-based art rock band Swimming, appearing on their EP Pacifictitle (2006) and their album The Fireflow Trade (2009).
-He also released Doom Wop EP in 2011 as a member of Nottingham indie studio project Alana.
-Afterward, he began his own folk-pop musical project called We Show Up on RadaR.
-The following three full-length albums have been released so far: Sadness Defeated (2012), WSUOR (2016), and Zanzibar Whip Coral (2019).
-His third album features future Panchiko collaborators Hugh Pascall and John Schofield.
-On occasion, he worked alongside Swimming guitarist Joff Spittlehouse as a co-producer.
-In 2019, he grew involved with the band Tongg, assisting in production of their EP Brains Out (2020) and their album Karate in the Dark (2021).
+In between the time of D>E>A>T>H>M>E>T>A>L and the band's resurgence, Wright and Davies both remained involved in music.
+After college, Wright performed with the Nottingham-based art rock band Swimming.
+Afterward, he began his own musical project called We Show Up on RadaR.
 Wright has mixed, mastered, and produced for the aforementioned groups and other bands as a professional sound engineer.

-Davies briefly produced electronic music under the name TheMIDSR and served as a video jockey at live events in the gaming industry, but he eventually pursued a career in the field of education.
+Davies produced electronic music for years (some of which was released via MySpace) and served as a video jockey at live events in the gaming industry, but he eventually pursued a career in the field of education.
 Ferreday sold his guitars and had not played music until Panchiko's future reunion.
-He has since married and has children; he now works as a tree surgeon.
+He now works as a tree surgeon.
 The original drummer John was enlisted into the military soon after Panchiko disbanded.
-Afterward, the other three members lost touch with him completely.
+Afterward, the other three members lost contact with him completely.